DeviousCryptoLicks/MultiThreaded-Rich-Bitcoin-Miner/README.md

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/qsHV7ws/Screenshot-20240925-164844.jpg" alt="Screenshot-20240925-164844" border="0" /></a>

-UPDATE: Full source released for everyone - Dont try other peoples versions that steal ect
+UPDATE: Full source released for everyone - SEPTEMBER OPSEC- Check all your python scripts for 'exec()' calls

 uses blocksmith library to generate random btc address and pk then checks addys.txt for a match, if one is found you get txt file created with the result in script root